mail2robbins/tv_alert_reader/CHARTINK_SETUP.md

    - Converts ChartInk time format to ISO timestamp

 2. **Order Placement**: If `AUTO_PLACE_ORDER=true`, the application will:
+   - Extract signal type from the first word of `alert_name` (BUY/SELL/HOLD)
-   - Place BUY orders for each stock in the alert
+   - Place BUY or SELL orders based on the extracted signal
+   - Default to BUY orders if no signal is specified
    - Use the same multi-account fund management system
    - Apply the same risk management rules